ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We removed 9 obsolete or unfinished plugins: boolean cachefilter cpptype dini enum regexstore required simplespeclang struct. _(Markus Raab)_
 - We unified the name of the config check function of the plugins to `nameOfPluginCheckConf`.
 Before this update some plugins used the name `nameOfPluginCheckConfig` instead. _(René Schwaiger)_
-- Fixed some typos and links in the documentation _(Philipp Gackstatter)_
+- Fixed some typos and links in the documentation and add new iterate example. _(Philipp Gackstatter)_

 ### Camel